Recombinator-k-means: An evolutionary algorithm that exploits k-means++ for recombination: The recombinator- -means scheme

-First, we need to modify the seeding algorithm to accept a reservoir argument $\mathcal{Y}$, i.e.~a list of points from which to sample the seeds, distinct from the data points $\mathcal{X}$.
-Note however that we still use the original data $\mathcal{X}$ in the loss function $L$ to determine the best candidate among the $s$ samples at each step.
-We also introduce an extra argument, discussed below: a vector of weights $w$ of the same size as $\mathcal{Y}$, that can be used as a ``prior'' over the candidates in the reservoir, in order to favor some elements of $\mathcal{Y}$ over others.
-The revised \noun{reservoir-kmeans++} algorithm is as follows (we have highlighted the differences with respect to \noun{improved-kmeans++} in blue):
+Indeed, in such (quite artificial) situations it is often the case that a single recombination of very few results can solve the optimization problem, as we show in sec.~\ref{subsec:First-batch}.
+Perhaps surprisingly, this crossover step proves to be effective even in more realistic scenarios, producing configurations that, once locally optimized, are often significantly better than any of the input ones.
+If, when repeating the procedure several times, several new alternative configurations are produced, it is natural to consider iterating this process for several generations until no further progress can be made.

-Note that the new initialization method based on the reservoir sets is no more computationally expensive than standard $k$-means++; in fact, using $\mathcal{X}$ as the reservoir and uniform weights $w$ we recover the previous algorithm.
-The additional memory required is $O\left(kJd\right)$ and thus it is also normally negligible compared to the data, which is $O\left(Nd\right)$ at least for dense data.
-It is also worth noting that the $J$ restarts at each iteration can be trivially parallelized, just as one would parallelize the restarts of a standard scheme; thus, if $J$ is larger or equal than the number of available CPU cores this scheme is also no more time-consuming than the standard one.
-It is thus reasonable to compare the performances of the two methods (repeated-$k$-means with $R$ restarts vs. recombinator-$k$-means with the same overall amount $R$ of restarts). {}
+This basic idea can be improved by introducing a few adjustments to the greedy-$k$-means++ seeding algorithm to repurpose it for recombination; we call the resulting algorithm reservoir-$k$-means++, see the first function in Algorithm~\ref{alg:reservoir-recombinator}.
+It accepts a reservoir argument $\mathcal{Y}$: a list of points from which to sample the seeds, distinct from the data points $\mathcal{X}$.
+We still use the original data $\mathcal{X}$ in the cost function $\mathrm{SSE}$ to determine the best candidate among the $s$ samples at each step.
+There is one more extra argument, discussed below: a vector of weights $w$ of the same size as $\mathcal{Y}$, that can be used to favor some of the candidates in the reservoir over others, realizing a soft selection-for-variation policy.
+The computations can be carried out rather more efficiently than shown in the pseudocode, by employing appropriate data structures.
+For the greedy-kmeans++ special case (i.e., when $\mathcal{Y}=\mathcal{X}$), time scales as $O\left(kNDs\right)$, with $O\left(ND\right)$ additional memory.
+Using a reservoir with $kJ$ points instead we get $O\left(k\left(sN+kJ\right)D\right)$ time, with $O\left(kJD\right)$ extra memory.
+The two cases are comparable as long as $kJ$ is $O\left(N\right)$.
+The actual code is publicly available at ref.~\citep{RECcode}.